lambdaclass/concrete/ROADMAP.md

   land.
 Treat any such construct as "will be reworked," and do not let a flagship bake an iterator/collection assumption into the VC shape.

+### Spec and contract trust (no dark specs)

+Concrete proves source against specs, but that is not enough by itself.
+The spec/contract layer must also have evidence classes, or the system can produce a beautiful proof of the wrong theorem.
+Apply the same rule one layer higher: no semantically dark specs, no hidden vacuity, no partial ghost/spec functions, and no pretending a monomorphic proof covers every future generic instantiation.

+- Specs need provenance and review status: external standard, independent reference, test-vector set, reviewer, remaining assumptions, and trust class.
+- Contracts need satisfiability/vacuity checks: an impossible precondition or unreachable path must not show up as an ordinary proof.
+- `spec fn` and ghost computations used in contracts must be pure, erased, and total, with a named obligation when totality is not inherited from Lean.
+- Generic and capability-polymorphic proofs must state their scope: per-instantiation, generic-once, or generic contract with instance-level proof artifacts.

 ### External-validation gate (go / no-go before the back half of Phases 8-15)

 This is a **gate, not a note** — promoted out of Phase 13 because validation